 Research Grant, Humanities Research Center, Rice University (2015)

 S. Wright Kennedy, Jessica C. Kuzmin, and Benjamin Jones.
 “New Methods in the History of Medicine: Streamlining Workflows to Enable Big-Data History Projects.”
-Medical History, Media Review Series: Teaching & Researching the History of Medicine in the Era of (Big) Data, Medical History 61, no. 3 (July 2017): 477–480.
+Media Review Series: Teaching & Researching the History of Medicine in the Era of (Big) Data, Medical History 61, no. 3 (July 2017): 477–480.

 S. Wright Kennedy, Andrew J. Curtis, and Jacqueline W. Curtis.
 “Historic Disease Data as Epidemiological Resource: Searching for the Origin and Local Basic Reproduction Number of the 1878 Yellow Fever Epidemic in Memphis, Tennessee.”
 Annals of the Association of American Geographers 105, no. 5 (September 3, 2015): 987–1002.

 Andrew Curtis, J.W.
 Curtis, S.W.
 Kennedy, A. Kulkarni, and T. Auer.
 “A Methodology for Assessing Dynamic Fine Scale Built Environments and Crime: A Case Study of the Lower 9th Ward After Hurricane Katrina.”
 In Crime Modeling and Mapping Using Geospatial Technologies, edited by Michael Leitner, 203–225.
 Geotechnologies and the Environment 8.
 Springer Netherlands, 2013.

 Jacqueline W. Mills, A. Curtis, B. Kennedy, S.W.
 Kennedy, and J.D.
 Edwards.
 “Geospatial Video for Field Data Collection.”
 Applied Geography 30, no. 4 (December 2010): 533–547.